Here is a summary of all the policies Gov. Sununu and his departments have implemented during the state of emergency.

 Small business and nonprofit loans

 The U.S. Small Business Administration approved New Hampshire’s application to provide emergency business loans during the COVID-19 outbreak.
 The loans offer up to $2 million for small businesses and may be used to cover payroll and other bills.
-Click here for more information on how to apply for a loan.

 On April 3 Gov. Sununu announced that the state was moving a large portion of cash reserves to small New Hampshire banks, with the goal of increasing loans to small businesses across the state.